 If you’d like to earn rewards on your substantial credit card spending but don’t expect to need frequent flyer points because you never fly at your own expense, then the ANZ Rewards Black Credit Card may be just what you’re looking for.
 While frequent flyer points are almost always far better value than ordinary rewards points, they’re worthless if you can’t use them.
 This rewards card is packed with other benefits too, including first-purchase bonus points and cashback.

 Lower annual fee than the corresponding frequent flyer card

 Unattractive interest rates

-The purchase interest rate on unpaid balances is a high 18.79 percent (20.99 percent for cash advances), but holders of black credit cards will mostly plan to avoid interest charges by paying off their account balance in full every month.
+The purchase interest rate on unpaid balances is a high 20.24 percent (same rate applies for cash advances), but holders of black credit cards will mostly plan to avoid interest charges by paying off their account balance in full every month.